w24729695/RHK-SM4/README.md

 Each exported channel in the sm4 (topography, current, dF, etc) becomes a 'page' in the file, which can be accessed by `file[index]` where index is the index in the print_info data table corresponding to the channel of interest.

-to get the data
+to get the data (i.e. independent variable of spectrum/topo) `file[index].data`
-`file[index].data`

-to get x coordinates for the data
+to get coordinates for the data (i.e. dependent variable of spectrum/topo) `file[index].coords`
-`file[index].coords`

 to get a list of metadata